History of science and technology in Japan: Technology in the Empire of Japan (1868–1945)

 For the first twenty years in the Meiji era, patents and inventions failed to attract much public attention.
 From the time of the Russo-Japanese War, largely through the action of the body known as the Imperial Invention Association, invention has been encouraged by the Government.
 With the outbreak of the First World War, imported manufactured goods were cut off, as was the inflow of foreign technology, and, as a consequence, a number of new industries, especially in the heavy and chemical sectors, were set up.
-Existing firms also took advantage of the opportunity for technical development and thepenetration of new markets.
+Existing firms also took advantage of the opportunity for technical development and the penetration of new markets.
 Several such companies were able to overcome the difficulties posed by economic depression and severe international competition.
 In 1935, at a time Japan experienced state of the art modernization entitled Shōwa Modan, the country ranked only behind the United States and Germany in the number of patents granted.